 This coaster takes you up its lift hill vertically before you plummet down a beyond-vertical drop and fly through six inversions!
 Fahrenheit opened in 2008.

 Arguably the most intense coaster at the park, Skyrush opened in 2012 and takes you up its lift hill at 20 miles per hour.
 The coaster’s supports were drilled up to 120 feet into the ground, which is the same height as the tallest hill on Fahrenheit.
 To read more about this incredible ride, click here.

 This fun, kid-size coaster is great for the little ones who aren’t tall enough yet to ride some of the major coasters at Hersheypark.
 Cocoa Cruiser opened in 2014.

 Opening in 2015, this one-of-a-kind coaster is totally indoors.
 Featuring glow effects, Laff Trakk is themed after the traditional American funhouse of the early 20th century.

 13. Breakers Edge Water Coaster

-This one-of-a-kind hydromagnetic water coaster uses high-powered magnets to send riders up and down the layout, and it’s a great way to cool off in the summer heat.
+This one-of-a-kind hydromagnetic water coaster uses high-powered magnets to send riders up and down the layout as well as through twists and turns.
+It is a great way to cool off in the summer heat.

 The tallest, fastest, longest, and, sweetest coaster at the park opened in 2020.
 As the marquee attraction for the new Chcolatetown section of the park, you will soar over 4,636 feet of track at a speed of 76 miles per hour on milk chocolate-colored track.